mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app on Windows](screenshots/app-windows.png) ![Screenshot of sample app on Mac](screenshots/app-mac.png) ![Screenshot of sample app on Ubuntu](screenshots/app-ubuntu.png)

 ## Freezing your app
-Running the app from source requires Python to be set up.
-We don't want your users to have to do this.
-Instead, we want to create a standalone form of your app that runs on your users' computers.
+We want to turn the source code of your app into a standalone executable that can be run on your users' computers.
 In the context of Python applications, this process is called "freezing".

 Use the following command to turn your app's source code into a standalone
 executable: